Install Puppet applications using PAM on a customer-supported Kubernetes cluster

 Red Hat OpenShift

-Note: If you employ a different distribution, contact Puppet Support for more information on compatibility with Puppet Application Manager.
+If you use a different distribution, contact Puppet Support for more information on compatibility with PAM.

 - Make sure your Kubernetes cluster meets the